 One of the main side effects is dehydration which can also leave you feeling tired.
 If you feel you need to sleep after your donation, make sure to drink some water before you take your nap.
 This way, when you wake up, you will not feel overly dehydrated.

-Giving plasma should be done because it is something you feel will help another person.
+Giving plasma should be done because you feel it will help another person.
 Although it is nice to be compensated for your time, plasma donation should not be used as a full income source.
 The reason behind this is that it will take a toll on your body.

 It is always a good idea to choose a facility that is reputable and busy.
 Seeing lots of people coming in and out and donating their plasma should help give you some confidence in that facility.
 Don't be afraid to visit a location or two to check them out before giving your first donation.

 Hopefully, you have helped to see how giving plasma can help you earn some extra money.
-Truthfully, if you are a fan of this plasma donation process and you have done well with it, you may as well choose a facility that pays the highest rates.
+Truthfully, if you are a fan of this plasma donation process and have done well with it, you may choose a facility that pays the highest rates.

 Since you are giving your time and your plasma, it makes sense to get the most that you can for your donation.
 If you find out that one of the plasma donation centers that pay near you is not all that high-paying, feel good about the fact that you are still donating your much-needed plasma.